billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 RAM as a kit designed to support N-channel setups, so the memory modules are properly matched to each other and to your hardware.

+> You can see how the RAM slots are populated in the Memory panel of the Windows Task Manager/Performance tab.

 Check out ["Guide to RAM Memory Channels as Fast As Possible."](https://www.youtube.com/watch?v=-D8fhsXqq4o)

 ### Thunderbolt